-NOTE: See the Chevy Trucks Recreational Towing Guide or Ford Recreation Vehicle and Towing Guide for maximum towing capacities and GCWRs.
-These guides are available from your local Chevrolet or Ford dealer.
+NOTE: See the Ford Recreation Vehicle and Towing Guide for maximum towing capacities and GCWRs.
+These guides are available from your local Ford dealer.

 Your cargo capacity will vary according to the options equipped on your vehicle, and your additional equipment and components not supplied with the vehicle.
 Do not exceed any of the recommended weight ratings.
 NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.